Pranavsherkar12/Shopping-website-/readme.md

 Explore the website, add products to your cart, and enjoy a seamless shopping experience.

-## Contributing

-If you'd like to contribute to ShopingKaro, please follow these guidelines:

-- Fork the repository on GitHub.
-- Clone your forked repository to your local machine.
-- Create a new branch for your feature or bug fix.
-- Make your changes and commit them with descriptive commit messages.
-- Push your changes to your forked repository.
 - Create a pull request to the main repository.

 ## License